microfetch/microfetch-pipeline/README.md

 Possibilities:
   - NodeJS
   - nextflow pipeline
+    - with Python sripts
   - bash

 ### Procedure

 - Schedule two tasks:
-  - Taxonomy number -> genome data pipeline
+  - Taxon id -> genome data pipeline
     - Eventually would be nice if this also ran the assembly pipeline
   - BDI server `rsync`
-- Expose a script for adding taxonomy numbers
+- Expose a script for adding taxon ids

-### Taxonomy number -> genome data pipeline
+### Taxon id -> genome data pipeline

 - Find entry in `./microfetch.csv` with no `last_checked` value or with oldest `last_checked` value
 - Take that entry's `taxonomy_number` and `last_checked` values and give them to `fetch_accession_links.py`